 On the other hand, a private cloud is “infrastructure dedicated entirely to your business that’s hosted either on-site or in a service provider’s data center.”
 Private clouds offer a lot of benefits, which can come at a cost.

-Small businesses should consider the cloud computing pros and cons of both solutions to be sure they understand which will work best for them.
+Small businesses should consider benefits of the cloud to be sure they understand which will work best for them.

 Benefits of the public cloud